irstevenson/java-ntlm-proxy/README.md

 I use this a fair bit at work and it has a couple of bugs and other areas for improvements.
 So first step was to get to where I can easily access the code and work on.

-In the migration, I did only bring across the main directory which has the source - there was some other directories.
+In the migration, I did only brought across the main directory which had the source - there was some others, but mainly intermediate files.
 Since then, I have also removed a couple of other directories.

+Also found after migrating and attempting a build that the main class for the Swing UI was missing.
+To get things building I've simply decompiled that and hacked it around a bit.
+It's not a feature I normally use, however I'll look into making sure it still works when time permits.

 # Building